 - In-play or live betting: Bets made on an event while the event is ongoing and with odds changing in real time.

-The fate of legal sports betting in Arizona seemed doomed this year because of a typographical error in another bill.
+This would have seemed impossible earlier in the year as the fate of legal sports betting in Arizona seemed doomed in 2021 because of a typographical error in another bill.
 Arizona lawmakers were forced to file a strike everything amendment — translation: delete all of it — to SB1293 when a provision meant to ensure Phoenix Raceway would be allowed to apply for an operator license accidentally included the WestWorld convention center in Scottsdale.